ZC502/Isaac-Sim-Physical-consistency-plugin/README.md

 ---

 ## 📜 Disclaimer
 This project proposes a computational and temporal semantics enhancement.
-It does not redefine physical laws but provides the mathematical framework to represent them accurately in a discrete, digital world. **The era of "Physical Hallucinations" is over.**
+It does not redefine physical laws but provides the mathematical framework to represent them accurately in a discrete, digital world.
+This work aims to make certain classes of numerical inconsistency observable and controllable in practice.

 ---